kz42/kz42.github.io/index.md

 I am a computer vision algorithm engineer work at [Juphoon System Software](https://www.juphoon.com/en/).
 Previously, I graduated from Conell University with a master's degree in Electrical Engineering.
 Even before that, I was an undergraduate student at Purdue University.

-My research interests focus on image and video understanding, and the intersections of vision and other fields (eg. language and voices).
+My research focuses on computer vision and the intersection of vision and other fields (language and sound).
+In particular, I aim to leverage these to better understand complex human activities through multiple senses.
+I am also interested in video understanding, human activity recognition, and video enhancement.
 {: style="text-align: justify;"}

 Besides research, I enjoy photography, cooking, and fitness.